spf13/jwalterweatherman/README.md

 JWW conveniently creates a temporary file and sets the log Handle to a io.Writer created for it.
 You should call this early in your application initialization routine as it will only log calls made after it is executed.
+When this option is used, the library will fmt.Println where to find the log file.

 ```go
     import (